se-edu/learningresources/contents/java/JavaReflections.md

 * Indication of bad class design

   Having to use reflection in order to bypass a class' encapsulation is usually indicative of an API design problem.
-We can remove the the usage of Reflection in the examples given [above](#accessing-private-fields) by adding a getter and setter method for `age`.
+We can remove the usage of Reflection in the examples given [above](#accessing-private-fields) by adding a getter and setter method for `age`.
 See this [post](https://stackoverflow.com/questions/34571/how-do-i-test-a-private-function-or-a-class-that-has-private-methods-fields-or/34658#34658) for further discussion.
+In this scenario whereby we cannot add a getter and setter method for `age`, we should create our own implementation of `Animal` class with the getter and setter methods.

 ### Further Resources for reflections